-The Community Surfing Instructors Lifesaving Award is part of the Surfing New Zealand Instructors course.
-It is designed to equip you with the skills to allow you to be able to safely rescue a surfer you may see in trouble, so it is not necessary for you to achieve your Surf Lifeguard Award.
-However, if you have your Surf Lifeguard Award and you are refreshed for that calendar year then you will not need to take this part of the course.
-The Community Surfing Instructors Lifesaving Award involves a 200m run/swim/run (not timed) and a board rescue, as well as a presentation on general beach safety and a written test.
+The Surfers Rescue 24/7 Certificate is now part of the Surfing New Zealand Instructors course.
+It is designed to equip you with the skills to allow you to be able to safely rescue a surfer you may see in trouble, so it is not necessary for you to achieve your full Surf Lifeguard Award, however, if you have your SLSNZ Surf Lifeguard Award and you are refreshed for that calendar year then you will not need to take this part of the course.
+The Surfers Rescue 24/7 Certificate also involves a 200m run/swim/run (not timed) for fitness testing purposes.

 Post Course Requirements

 Once you have attended the two day course you will need to log 20 hours of work experience with an Approved SNZ Surf School or (international equivalent) and record these hours in your ISA Practical Assessment Workbook.
 You will also have to undertake a First Aid at work/CPR certificate.
 A number of organisations such as St John’s and Red Cross deliver first aid courses.

 Completed workbooks must be sent to the Surfing New Zealand Development Manager, along with a photocopy of your First Aid certificate.
 A SNZ I.D. card is then issued as proof of attaining the ISA Level One Surf Instructors qualification.
-Official ISA Level One Surf Instructors certificates are sent to recipients direct from ISA Headquarters in California, USA.
+Official ISA Level One Surf Instructors certificates are emailed to participants on receipt of their completed workbooks.

 The course costs $600 (GST inc) per person based on a minimum of 10 people and is valid in NZ for 2 years from the date of the course.
 After two years you need to refresh your Community Surf Instructors Lifesaving Award and First Aid only.
-You can refresh your Community Surf Instructors Lifesaving Award at any Level 1 Course by attending the Surfers Rescue 24/7 Course.
+You can refresh your SNZ Coaching Card/ qualification at any Level 1 Course by attending the Surfers Rescue 24/7 Course.
 The cost is $100 and includes a new SNZ Coaching ID Card valid for a further two years.
 This module runs from 10am-12pm on day two of the course.
-The full Course runs from 8:30am – 5:00pm both days.
+The full Course runs from 9am – 5:00pm both days.

 2024 Course Dates